Alyson Mosquera Dutemple is once again teaching Exploring Fiction. We “sat down” with Alyson to find out her experiences with the genre.

 ALYSON: I love being a part of a community.
 Having a group of people to talk about writing with and to share writing with is really important to me.
 When you’re enthusiastic about a piece of work, whether it’s your own work or someone else’s, it’s important to have someone to share that enthusiasm with.

-PWN: We are so excited to have you teaching Fiction 101.
+PWN: We are so excited to have you teaching Exploring Fiction.
 What is your experience with this genre?

 ALYSON: Though I’ve written in lots of genres, I consider myself first and foremost a fiction writer.
 I’m a sucker for a good story!
 I like nothing better than dissecting something wonderfully written to try to figure out what makes it tick.